Positives

 Similar Boards We Like (but not the same): Amplid Souly Grail, Korua Otto, K2 Manifest, Yes Typo, Jones Frontier, Ride Algorythm, Ride Shadowban, Salomon Highpath, Yes Standard Uninc, Yes Basic Uninc, Cardiff Lynx

 James’s Set Up: 21.5” Wide.
-Sance Angles +18/-3 and set all the way back in pow. +18/-9, and Close to Reference on groomers.
+Sance Angles +18/-3 and set all the way back in pow. +18/-9, and close to the reference on groomers.

 How It Was Tested

-I often rode this same day as the Mega Death, Kazu and Navigator.
+I often rode this same day as the Mega Death, Kazu, and Navigator.
 All had the same bindings on.
 There is no better way to know how a board performs than to test it against others.

 Approximate Weight